 Many parents want to have access to their student’s financial aid, billing information, and grade reports.
 Once a student matriculates (is admitted and enrolled) the student’s records are protected under the Federal Educational Rights & Privacy Act (FERPA).
 The Financial Aid Office (and other offices at EOU) cannot discuss a student’s records with a parent until the student completes and turns in a Student Consent To Release Information Form.
 Students can find this form on our forms page.

 Hey Parents!
 Want More Information About Financial Aid?
 Check Out the Link Below!

 Federal Direct Lending

 EOU participates in the Federal Direct Loan Program.
-Students who accept Subsidized and/or Unsubsidized Loans need to do two things: (1) complete a Federal Direct Loan Master Promissory Note (MPN) and (2) complete an entrance interview.
-These must be done before fall term loans will disburse to a student’s EOU account.
-To complete a Stafford MPN go to https://studentloans.gov
+Students who accept Subsidized and/or Unsubsidized Loans need to do two things: (1) complete a Federal Direct Loan Master Promissory Note (MPN) and (2) complete entrance counseling.
+These must be done before loans will disburse to a student’s EOU account.
+To complete entrance counseling and/or a MPN go to https://studentloans.gov.

-Parents who want to borrow in the Federal Direct Parent Loan for Undergraduate Students (PLUS) Program must complete an EOU PLUS Loan Acceptance Form (see the Forms & Publications button on the left of this page) and Federal Direct PLUS Loan Master Promissory Note.
-To apply for a PLUS loan go to https://studentloans.gov
+Parents who want to borrow in the Federal Direct Parent Loan for Undergraduate Students (PLUS) Program must complete an EOU PLUS Loan Acceptance Form (see the Forms & Publications link on the right side of this page) and a Federal Direct PLUS Loan Master Promissory Note.
+To apply for a PLUS loan go to https://studentloans.gov.